-Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Describe the principles of prefabrication as well as production and erection techniques.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Describe the principles of prefabrication as well as production ar erection techniques.
 Understand CO.2 Explain the behaviour and construction methods of prefabricated structural components.
-Understand CO.3 Illustrate the design principles for prefabricated sections based on efficiency of members used.
-Understand CO.4 Classify joints for different structural connections in prefabricated system.
-Understand CO.5 Illustrate the importance of avoidance of progressive collapse using Indian codal provisions for prefabricated concrete.
-Understand
+Understand CO.3 Illustrate the design principles for prefabricated sections based of efficiency of members used.
+Understand CO.4 Classify joints for different structural connections in prefabricated system. d Understand CO.5 Illustrate the importance of avoidance of progressive collapse us Indian codal provisions for prefabricated concrete. sing Understand